What is Annual Recurring Revenue (ARR)?

 In this case, there is no dollar amount lost because of cancellations (churn).

 The total ARR is $71.88 + $72 = $143.88

 If you have focused your attention on building a pricing strategy based on your MRR, here is how you'd find your ARR.

 MRR = MRR at the beginning of the month + MRR gained from new customers that month + MRR gained from upgrading customers that month - MRR lost from downgrading customers that month - MRR churn for that month

 MRR x 12 = ARR

-Recurly is a subscription billing and management platform designed to fuel your rapidly-growing subscription business.
-Request a demo or contact us today.
+Recurly is a subscription billing and management platform designed to fuel your rapidly growing subscription business.